-During the "Spanish flu" pandemic of 1918-1919, deaths were substantially reduced when patients were treated in "open air" hospitals with access to sunlight, perhaps due to vitamin D's "cytokine storm" suppression.^{61,148,154} In the deep south, dramatically increased incidence of pneumonia led to much higher Spanish flu case fatality rates for African Americans than for whites.16 Covid-19 usually produces mild symptoms in the seemingly-vulnerable homeless, who are disproportionately outdoors, despite the population skew towards older males and African Americans.^{155-157} Prior to antibiotics, successful treatments for tuberculosis were cod liver oil, UVB phototherapy, and sunshine: all vitamin D sources.97
+During the "Spanish flu" pandemic of 1918-1919, deaths were substantially reduced when patients were treated in "open air" hospitals with access to sunlight, perhaps due to vitamin D's "cytokine storm" suppression.(61 p,148 p,154) In the deep south, dramatically increased incidence of pneumonia led to much higher Spanish flu case fatality rates for African Americans than for whites.(16) COVID-19 usually produces mild symptoms in the seemingly-vulnerable homeless, who are disproportionately outdoors, despite the population skew towards older males and African Americans.(155 p,156,157) Prior to antibiotics, , cod liver oil, UVB phototherapy, and sunshine, all of which are vitamin D sources, were considered successful treatments for tuberculosis.(97 p)

-Vitamin D enhances the innate immune response while, paradoxically, protecting against inappropriate prolonged inflammation by suppressing TNF α and the cytokines (e.g. IL-6, IL-17) implicated in severe Covid-19, and elevating anti-inflammatory IL-10.^{16,29,38,42,44,89,147,158-167} Many of the articles referenced here include detailed descriptions of the role of vitamin D in preventing a "cytokine storm" and several authors, including Meftahi, et al., and Biesalski, added a series of cartoons to their papers to simplify the concept.^{165,166}
+Vitamin D enhances the innate immune response while, paradoxically, protecting against excessive inflammation by suppressing TNFα and the cytokines (e.g. IL-6, IL-17) implicated in severe COVID-19, and elevating anti-inflammatory IL-10.(16,29,38,42,44^p,89^p,147,158-167) Many of the articles referenced here include detailed descriptions of the role of vitamin D in preventing a "cytokine storm" and several authors, including Meftahi, et al., and Biesalski, added a series of cartoons to their papers to simplify the concept.(165,166)

-Given that vitamin D decreases pro-inflammatory IL-6 and that IL-6 is implicated in the Covid-19 "cytokine storm,"168 and finding that mean IL-6 levels are higher in males and African Americans and increase with age and obesity (groups with increased risk for Covid-19 mortality), Silberstein went on to evaluate the possibility that vitamin D deficiency causes upregulation of IL-in high risk individuals prior to exposure to Covid-19, increasing their likelihood of developing fatal Covid-19 complications.169 Using detailed IL-6 data from Tuscany, Italy, Silberstein found a strong correlation between age stratified Covid-19 deaths in Italy and mean IL-6 levels (r(6)=0.9837, p=0.00025).169 Data for a similarly detailed analysis for sex, obesity, and ethnicity was not available.169 The authors note that IL-6 is generally low in children, but it is high for a brief time in early childhood, which could explain the Kawasaki-like Covid-19 sequela in some children.169 Intense exercise can cause dramatic increases in IL-6, which could explain the paradoxical severity of Covid-19 infection in athletes.169 They suggest vitamin D supplements for all to decrease pre-existing pro-inflammatory states.169
+Given that vitamin D decreases pro-inflammatory IL-6 and that IL-6 is implicated in the COVID-19 "cytokine storm," (168) and finding that mean IL-6 levels are higher in males and African Americans and increase with age and obesity (groups with increased risk for COVID-19 mortality), Silberstein went on to evaluate the possibility that vitamin D deficiency causes upregulation of IL-in high risk individuals prior to exposure to COVID-19, increasing their likelihood of developing fatal COVID-19 complications.
+(169 P) Using detailed IL-6 data from Tuscany, Italy, Silberstein found a strong correlation between age stratified COVID-19 deaths in Italy and mean IL-6 levels (r(6)=0.9837, p=0.00025).
+(169P) Data for a similarly detailed analysis for sex, obesity, and ethnicity was not available.
+(169P) The authors note that IL-6 is generally low in children, but it is high for a brief time in early childhood, which could explain the Kawasaki-like COVID-19 sequela in some children.
+(169P)

-Vitamin D also helps prevent viral infections from progressing to pneumonia by tightening cell junctions.^{16,38,163,170} And, vitamin D's influence on the coagulation pathway decreases risk of acute respiratory distress syndrome as it decreases thrombosis risks.^{112,125,155,160,167,171} Therefore, correcting vitamin D deficiency might help prevent Covid-19 illness AND help limit complications when prevention is unsuccessful.^{22,38,112,167} was a cause or an effect.172 The authors used population data from 10 countries to show a possible link between vitamin D status and the adaptive average case mortality ratio.172 A great deal of information was presented in support of the hypothesis.172 The authors proposed further studies to determine if Covid-19 patients with high CRP are deficient in vitamin D.172
+Vitamin D also helps prevent viral infections from progressing to pneumonia by tightening cell junctions.(16,38,163,170) And, vitamin D's influence on the coagulation pathway decreases risk of acute respiratory distress syndrome as it decreases thrombosis risks.(112,125,155^p,160,167,171) Therefore, correcting vitamin D deficiency might help prevent COVID-19 illness AND help limit complications when prevention is unsuccessful.(22,38,112,167)

-Daneshkhah, et al., proposed that Vitamin D deficiency causes C-reaction protein (CRP) levels to rise, thus increasing the likelihood of a cytokine storm.172 The authors found that CRP and vitamin D status are inversely related in healthy individuals.172 CRP levels were increased in severe Covid-19 patients, but because CRP is a marker for inflammation, it was unclear if this
+Daneshkhah, et al., proposed that Vitamin D deficiency causes C-reaction protein (CRP) levels to rise, thus increasing the likelihood of a cytokine storm.(172^p) The authors found that CRP and vitamin D status are inversely related in healthy individuals.(172^p) CRP levels were increased in severe COVID-19 patients, but because CRP is a marker for inflammation, it was unclear if this was a cause or an effect.(172) The authors used population data from 10 countries to show a possible link between vitamin D status and the adaptive average case mortality ratio, and provided significant biological plausibility arguments in support of the hypothesis.(172^p) The authors proposed further studies to determine if COVID-19 patients with high CRP are deficient in vitamin D.(172^p)

-3.3 Risk for Severe Covid-19 Parallels Risk for Vitamin D Deficiency
+3.3 Risk for Severe COVID-19 Parallels Risk for Vitamin D Deficiency